ssaldner/pure3d/docs/architecture/WholePicture.md

 editing a 3D model is adding annotations and articles and tours, and link the additions to existing geometry in the 3D model.
 It is not: modifying the geometry and objects that are in the 3D data.
-The 3D data will not be touched, except for sanitizing operations, such as changing the resolution, and other overall transformations that are needed to make the 3D data viewable in current 3D viewers.
+The 3D data will not be touched, except for sanitising operations, such as changing the resolution, and other overall transformations that are needed to make the 3D data viewable in current 3D viewers.
 The result of editing is a 3D-edition, which can be submitted to the Pure3D infrastructure, where it becomes archived for the long term, and